FoamScience/OpenRSR/README.md

 - Buckley-Levrett Theory (many scenarios under different circumstances).
 - SPE10 Dataset A
-- A Reduced model for GRDC reservoir (described in the master thesis) is published in the repos.
+- A Reduced model for GRDC reservoir (described in the master thesis) will be published in the repos.